GanishkaAdhana/theuneditedvoices-ui/README.md

 UI Design:

 1. Clean and Structured Layout -
-  a.
   The main page follows a two-column layout, where users can see trending news alongside top headlines.

-  b.
   A grid-based news category section allows users to explore different topics effortlessly.

 3. Dark & Light Theme Implementation -
-  a.
   Dark Mode enhances readability at night and reduces eye strain.

-  b.
   Light Mode provides a traditional reading experience suitable for daytime usage.

 5. Navigation Simplicity -

-  a.
   The Login & Sign-Up pages are minimalistic and user-friendly.

-  b.
   Clicking on a news article transitions seamlessly to a detailed news page.

-  c.
   Easy Theme Switching – Users can toggle between themes by clicking the theme switch icon in the navbar.

 How to Use
 1. Open the main page, where users can browse trending and latest news.